christat/dsl/README.md

 ## Contributions

-Suggestions for new data structures and pull requests are welcome!
-Please open an issue for a request.
+Suggestions and pull requests are welcome!
+Please open an issue for new data structure requests.

 ## License